undernet00/FreesSpaceDBMonitor/README.md

 # FreesSpaceDBMonitor
- Monitors en alerts about free space on SQL Server Express deployed databases.
+ Monitors and alerts about free space on SQL Server Express deployed databases.